alkem-io/website/content/en/releases/1-latest-release.md

 As a User I want to easily be able to browse through the Contributors on the platform.

-When clicking on the [Contributors page](https://alkem.io/contributors?utm_source=hs_email&utm_medium=email&utm_content=64508637&_hsenc=p2ANqtz-9flNzEbc0S7uJQ3Nf5i34zKSG029nPsS5YU2FhnqukY8iyK6_dAbrF4cg-ysgqnZLCzODpCImke1Nk71Qs-djoUQf5VQ), you want to <b>immediately see</b> some users and organizations.
+When clicking on the <u>[Contributors page](https://alkem.io/contributors?utm_source=hs_email&utm_medium=email&utm_content=64508637&_hsenc=p2ANqtz-9flNzEbc0S7uJQ3Nf5i34zKSG029nPsS5YU2FhnqukY8iyK6_dAbrF4cg-ysgqnZLCzODpCImke1Nk71Qs-djoUQf5VQ)</u>, you want to <b>immediately see</b> some users and organizations.
 The old design only showed them after searching.
 In the refreshed design you can easily search for, and scroll through, all contributors.

 Keep in mind that users are only visible after logging in!